carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 `imgpkg` has a pre-defined [`bundle structure`](https://carvel.dev/kapp-controller/docs/latest/packaging-artifact-formats/#package-repository-bundle) which allows it to perform recursive image relocation.

-Lets start by creating the directories as required by `imgpkg`:
+Lets start by creating the directories required by `imgpkg`:

 ```bash
 $ mkdir -p nginx-bitnami-repo nginx-bitnami-repo/.imgpkg nginx-bitnami-repo/packages/nginx.bitnami.vmware.com
 ```

-We can copy our CR YAMLs from the previous step in to the proper packages subdirectory.
+We can copy our CR YAMLs from the previous step to the proper package subdirectory.

 ```bash
 $ cp 1.0.0.yaml nginx-bitnami-repo/packages/nginx.bitnami.vmware.com